-138. Some VOCs are toxic to the nervous system in both humans and animals.
-Studies examining neurobehavioral issues among humans living near CAFOs have found increased rates of depression, anger, fatigue, and confusion.13

-139. According to the Iowa Study, VOCs can also cause serious problems in animals, including delayed weaning, higher stress levels, and reduced growth and appetite.
-Other effects include deteriorated muscles, organs, and respiratory functioning, and increased morbidity and mortality.

-140. CAFOs emit particulate matter-including particles of dry manure, bedding and feed materials, biological matter, and dusts-directly, and also do so indirectly through chemical reactions of "precursor" gases that CAFOs release into the atmosphere.
+- 139. Some VOCs are toxic to the nervous system in both humans and animals.
+Studies examining neurobehavioral issues among humans living near CAFOs have found increased rates of depression, anger, fatigue, and confusion. - 140.
+According to the Iowa Study, VOCs can also cause serious problems in animals, including delayed weaning, higher stress levels, and reduced growth and appetite.
+Other effects include deteriorated muscles, organs, and respiratory functioning, and increased morbidity and mortality. - 141.
+CAFOs emit particulate matter-including particles of dry manure, bedding and feed materials, biological matter, and dusts-directly, and also do so indirectly through chemical reactions of "precursor" gases that CAFOs release into the atmosphere.
 Ammonia and hydrogen sulfide, as well as nitrous oxide and VOCs, are particulate matter precursors.
 Ammonia reacts with acidic compounds in the air to form small particles known as ammonium nitrate and ammonium sulfate aerosols.
 These fine particles have devastating effects on cardiovascular systems.
-For example, in 2008, researchers estimated that over 1,000 deaths per year result from heightened levels of fine particulate matter in California's San Joaquin Valley air basin, where dairies are one of the largest sources of ammonia and volatile organic compounds.14
+For example, in 2008, researchers estimated that over 1,000 deaths per year result from heightened levels of fine particulate matter in California's San Joaquin Valley air basin, where dairies are one of the largest sources of ammonia and volatile organic compounds. - 142.
+Indeed, CAFOs persistently cause National Ambient Air Quality Standards ("NAAQS") exceedances because of their releases of VOCs and particulate matter.
+For example, dairies chronically exceed ozone and fine particulate matter NAAQS in the San Joaquin Valley.
+By any estimate, "dairies are among the largest source of VOCs in the Valley, and these smogforming VOC emissions have a significant adverse impact on efforts to achieve the health-based air quality standards."

-13 E.g., S. Schiffman et al., Quantification of Odors and Odorants from Swine Operations in North Carolina, 1089 Agric. & Forest Meteorology 213 (2001).
+&lt;sup>13 E.g., S. Schiffman et al., Quantification of Odors and Odorants from Swine Operations in North Carolina, 1089 Agric. & Forest Meteorology 213 (2001).